sohaibwweb/libft/README.md

 - Getting deeper explanations on some specific details while implementing the functions.
 - Helping structure and draft this README.md file according to the required format.

-All the functions of the library (Part 1, Part 2, and the bonus linked list part) were implemented and understood by me.
+All the functions of the library (Part 1, Part 2, and the linked list part) were implemented and understood by me.

 ## Library Description